 He came from a family of devout believers in Omoto, the religion on which Morihei Ueshiba based the spiritual foundations of aikido.
 The Sunadomari family maintained a very close relationship with the aikido founder.

-Kanemoto Sunadomari, the elder brother of Kanshu, studied under the founder in the early 1930s and published the first biography of the Founder in 1969 entitled...
+Kanemoto Sunadomari elder brother of Kanshu, studied under the founder in the early 1930s and published the first biography of the Founder in 1969 entitled...

-An updated version of this book was later published under the title Bu no Shinjin.
-Fukiko (Mitsue) Sunadomari, the elder sister of Kanshu, was a close personal confidante of the founder until his death and was also a high ranking practitioner of aikido.
+An updated version was published under the title Bu no Shinjin.
+Fukiko (Mitsue) Sunadomari, the elder sister of Kanshu, was a close personal confidante of the founder until his death and also a high ranking aikido practitioner.

 After Ueshiba's death in 1969, Kanshu Sunadomari founded his own independent style and began his further study of the spirit of aikido.

 In 1999, Sunadomari Sensei renamed his style Aiki Manseido, which symbolized his conviction to help spread world peace by transmitting the spirit of the founder across the world through physical technique.

-Aikido Success Blueprint is a massive collection of unique knowledge on how to develop your aiki skills to a completely new level.
+Aikido Success Blueprint a massive collection of knowledge on how to develop your aiki skills to a whole new level.
 Plus Key Action Steps for fast results!

 In 2008, Sunadomari chose to return to the name Manseikan Aikido to pay homage to the Founder and to re-emphasize his organization's dedication to the study and manifestation of the philosophy.